Sarah Palin Says NY Times Defamed Her in Editorial

 MANHATTAN (CN) — Sarah Palin sued The New York Times on Tuesday, claiming it defamed her in a June 14 editorial that blamed her for inciting Jared Loughner’s 2011 shooting rampage in Tucson that wounded Congresswoman Gabrielle Giffords and killed a federal judge and five other people.

 Before the Jan.
-8, 2011 massacre, Palin’s PAC had published a map with crosshairs, as in a gunsight, over Giffords’ congressional district and those of 19 other Democrats.
+8, 2011, massacre, Palin’s political action committee had published a map with crosshairs, as in a gunsight, over Giffords’ congressional district and those of 19 other Democrats.
 The crosshairs were removed shortly after the murders.

 Palin claims in her federal lawsuit that the Times used the Tucson shooting “as an artifice to exploit the shooting that occurred on June 14, 2017,” when James Hodgkinson shot up a baseball practice by congressional Republicans.